videojs/video.js/COLLABORATOR_GUIDE.md

 ## Accepting changes

-Any code change in video.js should be happening through Pull Requests on Github.
+Any code change in video.js should be happening through Pull Requests on GitHub.
 This includes core committers.

 Before a PR is merged, it must be reviewed by at least two core committers, at least one if it comes from a core committer.